madzera/madzera-env/README.md

 - Auto-completion assist;
 - Debugging;
 - Wonderful integration with software components (like databases, server applications, Git, Docker, Kubernetes etc.);
-- Abundance of extra plugins;
+- Abundance of extras plugins;
 - etc.

 In my opinion VSCode could not be defined like a simple text editor precisely because the reasons mentioned above.
 But why do I consider the VSCode being the best IDE?